 Easy Chocolate Candy with Big Taste

-I have been making these peanut butter balls for probably 15-20 years now.
-Five ingredients away from big chocolate and peanut butter taste.
+I have been making these peanut butter balls for decades.
+It only takes Five ingredients to make these little gems that are big on taste and filling.
+The peanut butter filling makes these a bit healthy too.

 Smooth Peanut Butter and Chocolate